mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Ranged** (1)

 name:     Horned Mask
-text:     Your General gains +1 Attack.
+text:     Your General gains +1⚔️.
 After a friendly minion with Backstab attacks, it gains +1/+1.

 name:     Inner Focus
-text:     Reactivate an exhausted friendly minion with 3 or less Attack.
+text:     Reactivate an exhausted friendly minion with 3 or less ⚔️.

 name:     Joseki
 text:     Each player steals a random card from their opponent's deck.